A Dynamic Matching Framework for Faster Child Adoptions

 \subsubsection{Paper Organization}

 The rest of this paper proceeds as follows.
-In section two, we present our model.
-In section three, we present the main theoretical results on dynamic envy-free and non-wasteful mechanisms, their existence, and their theoretical performance.
-In section four, we explore our mechanisms' strategic incentives and offer a strategy-proof mechanism.
-In section five, we present our empirical simulations.
-Finally, we conclude in section six with applied insights and discussions on operating and implementing our mechanisms.
+In the first section, we present our model.
+In section II, we present the main theoretical results on weakly fair, patience-free, and non-wasteful mechanisms, their existence, and their theoretical guarantees.
+In section III, we explore our mechanisms' strategic incentives and offer a strategy-proof mechanism.
+In section IV, we present our empirical simulations.
+Finally, we conclude in section V with applied insights and discussions on operating and implementing our mechanisms.